 He is horrified when he learns that his duties include an unending round of parties, dances, receptions and competitions, and finds himself in a constant state of embarrassment, discomfort and confusion.

-The gentle comedy – adapted from a novel by Richard Gordon, author of the delirious Doctor series – features Peggy Cummins, Donald Sinden and a veritable who’s who of other stalwarts.
+This merry tale of maritime malarky – adapted from a novel by Richard Gordon, author of the delirious Doctor series – features Donald Sinden as philanderer Shawe-Wilson and a veritable who’s who of other stalwarts.

 Carry On star Joan Sims enlivens the proceedings with a cute cameo as a frumpy spinster.

-The film is essentially a series of inter-related events involving the captain’s problems with the passengers and crew members, and the emphasis is on slapstick.
+The film – bathed in brilliant Eastman Color – is essentially a series of inter-related events involving the captain’s problems with the passengers and crew members, and the emphasis is on slapstick.

 John Le Mesurier